cambridge-ceu/csd3/applications/PhySo.md

     print("-------------")
 ```

-Three sets of parameters are provided which initially require to be run separately.
+Three sets of parameters are provided which no longer requires to be run separately.
+These are also wrapped as a [physo.ipynb](files/physo.ipynb